-4.02.2 The Commission shall not restrict the freedom of speech in campaigning, except as to require compliance with applicable college policy, campus policy, and state and federal law
+4.02.5 The Commission shall not restrict the freedom of speech in campaigning, except as to require compliance with applicable college policy, campus policy, and state and federal law

-4.02.3 Campaign materials shall not be posted in any way that violates campus posting policies.
+4.02.6 Campaign materials shall not be posted in any way that violates c ampus posting policies.

-4.02.4 The Commission may not regulate campaigning which takes place off campus or online, except that it may use such instances as evidence of campaign spending.
-CCD resources, such as the email server, incoming or outgoing, and college provided web space shall be considered on-campus for the purposes of campaign regulations.
+4.02.7 The Commission will attempt to regulate campaigning which takes place off campus or online, which includes the use of mobile device voting, and it may use such instances as evidence of campaign spending and adherence to CCD Code of Conduct and SGA Bylaws and Election Code.
+CCD resources, such as the email server, incoming or outgoing, and college provide web space shall be considered on-campus for the purposes of campaign regulations.